-The RA-NS Precision Direction Finding Antenna series is designed for maximum accuracy and repeatability in direction finding with minimum field maintenance.
-The RA-NS series employs two beam antenna arrays, critically separated by a lightweight metal cross boom (model RA-CB).
+The RA-NS Precision Direction Finding Antenna array is designed for maximum accuracy and repeatability in direction finding with minimum field maintenance.
+The RA-NS uses two antennas, critically separated by a lightweight metal cross boom (model RA-CB).
 The received signals from both antennas are combined precisely out of phase, producing a pattern as shown in Figure 2.
 The deep forward looking null (-10 to -30 dBV) in the center is bound on either side (+ or - 15 to 30 degrees), by a point of maximum gain (peaks).
-When this system is combined with a compass rose assembly and digital data processor (TDP-2), a repeatable accuracy of ± 0.5 to 2.0 degrees can be attained when working with animals in conditions of relative inactivity and line of sight (LOS) conditions exist.
+When this system is combined with a compass rose assembly and receiver capable of measuring signal strength (e.g. the TR-5), a repeatable accuracy of ± 0.5 to 2.0 degrees can be attained when working with animals in conditions of relative inactivity, and line of sight (LOS) conditions exist.

-The RA-NS series should not be confused with the classic peak-null systems that have been employed for many years in the wildlife field.
-Under careful technical examination, the peak-null system, as used for precision location work, has fallen far short of its promised performance in obtaining consistent bearing accuracy of ± one degree over sustained periods of time and varying field conditions.
+The RA-NS should not be confused with the peak-null systems that were used for many years in the wildlife field.
+Under careful technical examination, those systems often fell far short of promised performance in obtaining consistent bearing accuracy of ± one degree over sustained periods of time and varying field conditions.
 There are sound technical reasons for the variable performance achieved with such systems.
 First, peak and null antenna patterns are obtained by attempting to control the phase of the radio signals received by each antenna through the use of coaxial cables of various lengths and impedance.
 Impedance transformation is accomplished in a like manner.
 The use of coaxial cables to accomplish phasing and the presence of an inline switching and control box create standing waves along the coaxial transmission lines.
 The waves result from improper impedance termination at, and within, the control unit.
 The standing waves along transmission lines effectively make the coaxial cables a portion of the antenna array itself, and result in a variable incongruity in the system which is most dramatically amplified under the changeable environmental conditions encountered in the field.
-Specifically, the bearing accuracy degrades if the cables change in relative position to one another, the mounting mast, cross boom, and to ground objects.
-This problem is further amplified if cables, cable connections, or antenna terminations become wet with precipitation, moist snow, or dew.
-In general, the performance of such a system is best under mild, dry conditions and when animals are located at relatively short distances from the receiving antenna site (one mile typically).
+Specifically, bearing accuracy degrades if the cables change in relative position to one another, the mounting mast, cross boom, or to ground objects.
+This problem is further amplified if cables, cable connections, or antenna terminations become wet.
+In general, the performance of such a system is best under mild, dry conditions and when animals are located at relatively short distances from the receiving antenna site (less than one mile typically).
 Consistent performance degrades rapidly as distance increases.